girlglock/ModernDiscord16/README.md

 # ModernDiscord16

-A simple color theme for Discords Visual Refresh update using the cs16.css color palette.
+A simple color theme for Discords Visual Refresh update using the cs16.css (Counter-Strike 1.6) color palette.

----

 ---